gnthibault/siril/README.md

 SIRIL can align automatically or manually, stack and enhance pictures from various file formats, even image sequence files (films and SER files).

 Contributors are welcome.
-Programming language is C.
+Programming language is C, with parts in C++.
 Main development is done with most recent versions of libraries.

 Requirements